Skip to main content

 AWS Terraform

-This document contains instructions to deploy Datagrok using Terraform on AWS ECS cluster with AWS RDS and AWS S3.
+This document contains instructions to deploy Datagrok using Terraform on an AWS ECS cluster with AWS RDS and AWS S3.

 More information about Datagrok design and components: